saulpw/visidata/README.md

 ### Branch structure

-Visidata has two main branches:
+VisiData has two main branches:
 * [stable](https://github.com/saulpw/visidata/tree/stable) has the last known good version of VisiData (which should be on pypi).
 * [develop](https://github.com/saulpw/visidata/tree/develop) has the most up-to-date version of VisiData (which will eventually be merged to stable).